 The patient must list what information they should share.
 The patient may choose what information on tests, scans, results, images, and notes to share and state the conditions, if any.

 The patient should clearly state the reason for releasing their medical records to prevent misinterpretation and the wrong dispersal of their information.
-Some reasons may include insurance claims, medical disability claims, worker’s compensation claims, college immunization notification, and specialist consultation, among others.
+Some reasons may include insurance claims, disability claims, worker’s compensation claims, college immunization notification, and specialist consultation, among others.

 Due date of authorization